 For each training session, you can record how you felt in the watch directly after stopping the recording by answering the 'How was it?' question.

-You can skip answering the question by pressing the middle button.
+You can skip answering the question by pressing the middle button and instead add how you felt later by editing the Move in Suunto Movescount.